tozny/js-sdk/README.md

 _**Platform Notes**_

-> _Node:_ In Node, the handle is a [Readable Stream](https://nodejs.org/api/stream.html#stream_readable_streams).
-This can be piped to something else, saved using the fs module, or used in any other module that uses streams.
+> _Node:_ In Node, the handle returned is a [Readable Stream](https://nodejs.org/api/stream.html#stream_readable_streams).
+This can be piped to a writable stream, saved to disk using the fs module, or consumed by any code that accepts a readable stream.
 >
-> _Browser:_ In Browsers, the handle is a [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream).
-This is _different_ than the Node stream, and is Native to browser.
-Read the documentation for information what can be done with a stream.
-Helpers are provided for easier processing.
+> _Browser:_ In Browsers, the handle returned is a [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream).
+This is _different_ than a Node readable stream, and is native to browsers.
+Read the linked MDN documentation for more information on what can be done with a ReadableStream.
+The platform helpers provided allow for easier processing so you do not have to concern yourself with the ReadableStream unless you want to.

 ##### Helpers

 **Browser**

 _URL_<br />
-Takes a file object and a MIME Type and create an object URL for the file.
+Takes a File object and a MIME Type and creates an object URL for the file.
 This is useful for things such as displaying an image, video, or offering the file as a download.
-Do note that object URLs can use a lot of memory, so when you are done with the URL make sure to revoke it with `window.URL.revokeObjectURL(url)`.
+Note that object URLs can use a lot of memory, so when your program no longer needs the URL make sure to revoke it with `window.URL.revokeObjectURL(url)`.

 ```js